isc-projects/kea/doc/sphinx/arm/hooks.rst

     }]

-Rate limiting hook uses user-context in clases and subnets to set parameters.
+The Limits hook uses user-context in classes and subnets to set parameters.
 Example:

 ::